AtefeMsb/LeetCode/Graph/notes.md

 # Cycle in Graph
-### find cycle in directed graph: using DFS and 3 sets of (unvisited-visiting-visited).
+### find cycle in directed graph: using DFS and 3 states array (unvisited-visiting-visited) for nodes.
+Example : Course Schedule
-### find cycle in UNdirected graph: using "Disjoint Set" and "DFS".
+### find cycle in UNdirected graph: using "Disjoint Set" or "DFS" and Set<Integer> visited.

 # Breadth-first Search
 # BFS is solution for SHORTEST PATH problems.